tobiasHeinke/monostyle/README.md

 which makes it fast and it allows a wider range of tools, because they can have false positives.
 For example style guide rules that have exceptions which can't be filtered out.
-Supported for versioning are SVN and Git (experimental).
+Supported for version control are SVN and Git (experimental).

-Monostyle is build as a framework and not as a ready-made tool because the tools and data require customization.
+Monostyle is not a ready-made tool because its tools and data require customization.
 For example you might not want to use Chicago style title case or you might have different technical terms that are acceptable.
 It includes its own RST parser and a port of the [Reflow line wrapper](https://metacpan.org/pod/Text::Reflow).
 Its utilities can also be used for text editing with scripts.
 Monostyle is customized for the [Blender manual](https://developer.blender.org/project/profile/53/).